lordstone/y-jsoneditor/README.md

 Validation errors for arrays not showing up for bootstrap schemas: https://github.com/jdorn/json-editor/pull/641

-yJsonEditor is a fork of Jeremy Dorn's json-editor with some improvements.
+Y - JSON Editor is a fork of Jeremy Dorn's json-editor with some improvements.
 The README below is the documentation for json-editor

 JSON Editor
 ===========